-If your computer doesn’t comply with the latest hardware requirement for installing Windows 11, you can follow this tutorial to install Windows 11 on unsupported hardware.
+If your computer doesn’t comply with the latest hardware requirement for installing Windows 11, you can follow this tutorial to install Windows 11 on unsupported processor or hardware.
 There are mainly three methods, and you can use any one of them as per the situation you are in.

 When Microsoft announced Windows 11, only one thing made a mess – TPM or Trusted Platform Module 2.0.
 Although Microsoft relaxed that requirement up to a point, it is not recommended to install Windows 11 unless you know about the consequences.
 However, if you have a computer that doesn’t meet Windows 11 hardware requirements but want to try the latest operating system of Microsoft on it, here is how you can do that.